racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabsApps/Home/Reality.md

 See the [Action Tasklets](actiontasklet) section for more information about the file name.

-The tasklet does nothing more than providing an actor and RScript the the workflow engine of PyLabs.
+The tasklet does nothing more than providing an actor and RScript the the workflow engine of Pylabs.
 The proper agent in the framework will pick up the action and execute the RScript.
 The RScript is the actual execution in the reality.
 The RScript must be located in a sub-directory of the actor action tasklet.